Blog: Last Week in AI

 Every week, my team at Invector Labs publishes a newsletter to track the most recent developments in AI research and technology.
 You can find this week’s issue below.
 You can sign up for it below.
 Please do so, our guys worked really hard on this:

-From the Editor: The Composer in the Machine
+From the Editor: The Research Paper that can Change Machine Learning

 Now let’s take a look at the core developments in AI research and technology this week: